cgwalters/build-api/build-api.md

 It SHOULD support these individual build targets:

 * `buildapi-install-runtime`: Install binaries, libraries, and data files intended to be present on all systems.
+This target MUST take an argument variable "DESTDIR" which specifies an additional file path prefix before the install path.

 * `buildapi-install-devel`: Install header files, library symbolic links, and data files necessary for other software to consume your